 Daily activities such as social media, video playback, and messaging do not drain the battery quickly.
 This makes the phone dependable for users who need a device that can last throughout the day without frequent charging.

 Charging is handled by 45W fast charging.
 It is not the fastest option available, but it is sufficient for most situations.
-It allows the phone to recharge at around an hour without becoming a standout feature.
+It allows the phone to recharge in around an hour without becoming a standout feature.

 The combination of strong battery life and adequate charging speed contributes to a more stable overall experience.
 It reduces the need to constantly monitor battery levels, which is an important part of usability.